onierstrasz/onierstrasz.github.io/_pages/about.md

 He retired from the University at the end of 2021, and is currently working at [feenk.com](https://feenk.com/about/) to support onboarding and teaching of moldable development.
 He is co-author of over 400 [publications](/publications), including the open-source books *[Object-Oriented Reengineering Patterns](/oorp/)* and *[Pharo by Example](http://books.pharo.org)*.

+# News

+[Mind the gap — 50 years of shortening feedback loops](/posts/2023-06-12-MindTheGap) -- blog post based on an [invited talk at the 50th BATbern event](https://www.berner-architekten-treffen.ch).

 # Upcoming events

-*Invited Speaker* at [BATbern50](https://www.berner-architekten-treffen.ch) (Jubiläums-BAT 50, Paul-Klee Center, Bern, 14h30-19h00, Jun.
-9, 2023) — [Mind the gap — 50 years of shortening feedback loops](/talks/2023-06-09-MindTheGap-BATbern50)

 *PC Member* of [SLE 2023](https://www.sleconf.org/2023/) (ACM SIGPLAN International Conference on Software Language Engineering &mdash; Cascais, Portugal, co-located with [SPLASH 2023](https://2023.splashcon.org) Oct.
 22-27, 2023)